Exercise For Hypertension

 Some studies have shown that regular exercise can reduce or even eliminate the need for antihypertensive medications (Ketelhut RG, et al. 2004).
 For example:

-• Running: In a study of patients with various degrees of hypertension conducted at the University of Florida, a daily running program made it possible for 24 out of 105 patients to discontinue their need for BP medications (Cade R, et al. 1984).
+• Running: Paul Williams, PhD, reported that the need for blood pressure medications went down in runners as (a) their weekly distance increased and (b) their cardiovascular fitness improved (Williams PT, et al. 2007).
+In the University of Florida study, a daily running program made it possible for 24 out of 105 patients to completely discontinue their need for blood pressure medications (Cade R, et al. 1984).

-• Walking: An evaluation of walking revealed that as the distance and intensity of a walking session increased, the need for BP drugs decreased (Williams PT.
+• Walking: Paul Williams, PhD, also studied walkers.
+Here, he found that as walking distance and walking speed increased, again, the need for blood pressure medications decreased (Williams PT.
 2008).

 These studies are summarized in the table below: